Skip to content

 Course Overview

-Supporting children and young people in looked after support is a rewarding and motivating profession and provides many opportunities to see young people develop and thrive.
-For many young people, being in looked after support can be challenging and they may have experienced a difficult early life including trauma, neglect and abuse and the impact of this can be shown through challenging behaviour.
+For many young people, being in looked after support can be challenging and they may have experienced a difficult early life including trauma, neglect and abuse and the impact of this can be shown through behaviour which can be challenging.

 One of the most important parts of the role in supporting vulnerable children and young people is to continue to promote positive behaviour, through individual support, therapeutic approaches and role modelling.